Chester Francis Cobb

 Chester Francis Cobb (8 June 1899 – 17 February 1943) was an Australian-born English novelist.
-Born in Waverley, Sydney, Cobb became a reporter for the The Daily Telegraph and moved to Oxfordshire after 1921.
+Born in Waverley, Sydney, Cobb became a reporter for The Daily Telegraph and moved to Oxfordshire after 1921.
 He had a brief literary career and wrote two published novels.
 Although he never returned to Australia, he drew on his experiences there in his works and is notable as the first Australia-born novelist to use a stream of consciousness device in his works.

 Life and career

 Chester Francis Cobb was born on 8 June 1899 at Charing Cross in Waverley, Sydney.
 His father was chemist Joseph Septimus Cobb, an English immigrant from Sheffield who owned a pharmacy below their apartment.
 His mother, Rosalie Thomasina Kate Cockburn (née Smith), was born in Geelong.
 Cobb regularly read fiction as a child and stopped going to church very early.
 He was educated at Sydney Grammar School, but left early to start a cadetship at The Daily Telegraph, later becoming a reporter.

 In 1921, shortly after coming into a small inheritance from his mother's death, Cobb left for Oxfordshire, England and became a poultry farmer.
 It is unknown why he left Australia.
 Cobb married Barbara Anne Convy, who was twenty years older than him, on 31 March 1924 at Little Rollright.
 After several rejected manuscripts, his first novel, Mr. Moffatt, was published by Allen & Unwin in 1925.
 The following year, an American edition was published by G.H.
 Doran and Cobb's second novel, Days of disillusion, was published by Allen & Unwin.
 He wrote a third novel which was never published—it is possible that Cobb retired from writing as he received almost no income from poor sales.
 Poultry farming was his main source of income until at least 1938, when he became a sub-editor on The Countryman.
 He died on 17 February 1943 after a gallbladder operation at Radcliffe Infirmary.